Crime & Justice

 The family of a black man who authorities say was run over by a white teenager in a truck is suing over the alleged hate crime.

-JACKSON, Mississippi — The family of James Craig Anderson, who authorities say was run over by a white teenager in a truck, is suing over the alleged hate crime.
+JACKSON, Mississippi — The family of James Craig Anderson, who authorities say was run over by a white teenager in a truck, has filed a lawsuit over the alleged hate crime.

 James Craig Anderson family lawsuit